Knee Pain treatment in Cheltenham

 The menisci and articular cartilage don’t have their own nerve supply (which transmits pain) however normally when the cartilage is damaged, surrounding structures are damaged too, causing pain.
 Knee joint cartilage damage is often due to a trauma where you twist your knee while your foot is planted and knees are bent as in squash, but it can also be due to repeated wear and tear of the meniscal cartilage as you get older.

 Physiotherapy is often recommended as a non-invasive treatment so that surgery can be avoided, but it is also required after knee cartilage surgery.
-Physiotherapy strengthens your knee and helps to regain full range of motion.
 Manual therapy helps to stretch out the tension in the soft tissue surrounding your knee, and reduces swelling.
-Acupuncture helps reduce pain and inflammation in the healing knee cartilage, but high-quality rehabilitation is required to address the underlying cause.
+Acupuncture helps reduce pain and inflammation in the healing knee cartilage, short-term pain reduction in 2-4 weeks, noticeable improvement takes 6-12 weeks, but a full recovery usually takes 3-6 months.

 Knee ligament injury